-Attack the germs.
+- Attack the germs.
 With so many family members and friends stopping by to wish you a happy holiday, it is essential to keep the kitchen hangout clear of germs.
-To do so, clear your kitchen surface of debris and apply a convenient product, such as Granite Gold Disinfecting Wipes®, which kill bacteria and won’t harm sealed stone surfaces.
-These wipes are great to keep on hand so you can wipe away spills as they occur.
-“An important reminder about any disinfectant is to let it sit on the surface for at least five minutes for it to take effect.
+To do so, clear your kitchen surface of debris and apply a convenient product, such as MicroGold® Multi-Action Disinfectant Antimicrobial Spray.
+It’s a sister brand of Granite Gold® and has been tested and proven effective to kill the COVID-19 virus.
+“An important reminder about any disinfectant is to let it sit on the surface for 3 minutes to kill viruses and 10 minutes for bacteria for it to take effect.
 Don’t wipe away the residue right away; let the disinfectant do the job,” Ettiene said.
-“After that, rinse with potable water and continue with your normal cleaning routine.
-For granite and other natural-stone counters, make sure you’re using a safe-on-stone cleaner.”